dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

     -emit-library -o libswiftapi.dylib
 ```

-This command compiles our swift file, `swift_api.swift`,
+This command compiles the swift file, `swift_api.swift`,
 and generates a wrapper header, `swift_api.h`.
 It also generates the dylib we're going to load later,
 `libswiftapi.dylib`.

 You can verify that the header generated correctly
-by opening it checking the interfaces are what you expect.
+by opening it, and checking that the interfaces are what you expect.
 Towards the bottom of the file,
-you should see something like this:
+you should see something like the following:

 ```objc
 SWIFT_CLASS("_TtC12swift_module10SwiftClass")